vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 **Installation Process Overview**

-This repository contains required artifacts to create Red Hat OpenShift ("OCP") environment on vCD.
-Once all the requires environment variables are populated with valid values, this install process creates ignition files for the deployemnt and updates the DNS server (see prerequisite below).
-We then create the following virtual machines on the vCD Organization/OrgVDC using Terraform.
+This repository contains artifacts to create Red Hat OpenShift ("OCP") clusters on vCD.
+Once all the required environment variables are populated with valid values, this install process creates ignition files for the deployemnt and updates the DNS server (see prerequisite below).
+It then creates the following VMs within the specified vCD Organization/OrgVDC using the Terraform vCloud Director provider.

 * Loadbalancer
 * Bootstrap